woocommerce/qit-documentation/docs/managed-tests/phpstan.md

 ## Improving code quality

 Tackling PHPStan warnings often results in clearer code and fewer hidden issues.
 Over time, you may choose to run PHPStan at a higher level locally, catching more subtle issues before pushing updates.
 Although QIT currently runs it at level 0, raising local analysis levels can help you continuously improve your extension.

-## Next steps

-- [Managed Tests Introduction](./introduction.md): Review other managed tests and how they complement PHPStan analysis.
-- [PHPCompatibility Tests](./validation.md): Ensure that your code is compatible with supported PHP versions for broader audience appeal.
-- [Notifications and Results](../using-qit/notifications-results.md): Learn how to access detailed logs and configure alerts for detected issues.